brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 * The SWDIO line is converted back to output mode so that it can be driven by the source.
 * A bit is written by the source, but ignored.
 This is called a turn-around bit.

-# Reading/Writing Memory (or Memory-Mapped Registers) via SWD
+## Accessing Memory (or Mapped Registers) via SWD

-Now the we understand the SWD port, we can get into the process of reading/writing from/into the memory space of the core processor.
+Now the we understand the SWD port, we can get into the process of reading/writing from/into the memory space of the processor.

 Unlike some other ARM Cortex parts that you might have used (ex: STM32), *it is not possible to